Slow Living through Art

 This is where art creation comes in.
 When we take time to create art, the act of creation itself opens up a whole new way of thinking and being that makes room for slow living.
 The act of creation here can be as complex as writing a play or as simple as cooking up a new dish in the kitchen.
 It doesn’t matter what the end result or product is.
 It only involves creative thinking and time.

-I have found this to be true based not only on personal experience but also on many conversations with diverse artists.
 Art encourages slow living.
 In fact, art demands it.
 Art demands contemplation and being still.
 It asks us to notice the small things, be in the present and experience life with our whole selves.

 If you have been swamped with work, taking time out for ‘creative’ activities may sound frivolous however research has proven otherwise.
 It is not only the smarter thing to do, it is also a necessary thing in the long term to maintain a healthy and sound mind, more capable of living a purposeful life.